MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/security-governance-and-compliance.md

 ---
-title: "Enterprise-Scale security, governance, and compliance for 'data management and analytics'"
+title: "Enterprise-Scale security, governance, and compliance for 'data management and analytics' in Azure"
 description: Describe how this enterprise-scale scenario can improve security, governance, and compliance of 'data management and analytics'
-author: BrianBlanchard
+author: andrehass
-ms.author: brblanch
+ms.author: andre.hass
-ms.date: 09/11/2020
+ms.date: 06/10/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: ready